 Hong Kong House Of Stories

 You’ll find the House Of Stories in Wan Chai’s famous Blue House.
 Intent on bringing Hong Kong’s culture and community to the public, the House of Stories is just right for a small family outing.
 There are two parts to it; one part for the exhibitions and another for the handicraft area.
 Kids can choose which part of the museum they’d rather devote their time to.
-We recommend the arts and crafts area for those sentimentalists who want to make their own souvenirs to take home.
+We recommend the arts and crafts area for those sentimentalists who want to make their souvenirs to take home.

 How much: Free (depends on event/exhibition)

-Closed every Wednesday, some public holidays and on the first three days of Chinese New Year
+Opening hours: Monday to Sunday: 10am to 6pm; Closed every Wednesday, some public holidays and on the first three days of Chinese New Year

-Hong Kong House of Stories, 4 Hing Wan Street, Wan Chai, Hong Kong, 2833 4608, hos@sjs.org.hk, www.houseofstories.sjs.org.hk
+Hong Kong House of Stories, 4 Hing Wan Street, Wan Chai, Hong Kong, 2833 4608, www.houseofstories.sjs.org.hk

 M+ Museum

-With a highly anticipated opening on November 2021, M+ Museum is the hub for a cultural fix.
-The museum is massive – encompassing a total of 65,000-square-metre – and has 33 galleries holding more than a 1,000 art works.
+The museum is massive — encompassing a total of 65,000-square-metre — and has 33 galleries holding more than 1,000 art works.
 Most of the exhibitions explore the different contexts that have shaped arts and culture in Hong Kong, Greater China, Asia, and beyond.
-There are rotating exhibitions and cinema screening and there are a few restaurants and cafes to stop by for nibbles (the tired and hungry little ones will love it!).
-Don’t forget to stop by the M+ Shop for unique toys, affordable art, apparel by local designers and more.
+There are rotating exhibitions and cinema screenings and there are a few restaurants and cafes to stop by for nibbles (the tired and hungry little ones will love it!).

-Opening Hours: Tuesday to Thursday, weekends, and public holidays: 10am to 8pm;
+Opening hours: Tuesday to Thursday, weekends, and public holidays: 10am to 6pm; Fridays: 10am to 10pm; closed on Mondays.

 Metropolis Museum